- Written by Andy

 5) Trackers.
 We have a number of trackers that we deploy on some (but not all expeditions).
 They are becoming cheaper all the time and we expect they will become a standard piece of kit in time.
 There are issues with giving groups trackers and so we don't routinely do so but if they had one it would have reduced the time taken to find them.
 At Lupine we have put lot of thought into tracking groups and how to do so without negatively impacting on the expedition experience and reducing safety (as mentioned above we would not reduce our staffing ratio just because we can track a group).
 Another blog post maybe.

 6) Familiarisation with mobile phone apps.
-Do you have an app that can translate Latitude and Longitude into a grid reference on your phone? they are free to download.
+Do you have an app that can translate Latitude and Longitude into a grid reference on your phone?
+They are free to download.
+Did you know you can type Latitude and Longitude co-orinates into Google Maps and OS maps (and probably other mapping apps) and it will drop a pin at the location.
 Most groups will have smartphones on them.
-We could advise that participants download OS locate but would they then use that to navigate?
-We’d prefer not to but would advise that staff familiarise themselves with getting info from smart phone in other ways.
+You could advise that participants download OS locate during their training to help them locate themselves in an emergency.
+We also advise that staff familiarise themselves with getting a location from a participant's smart phone in other ways.

-a) Whatsapp. – quick , easy , simple, not much data needed, most participants have Whatsapp installed
+a) Whatsapp. – quick , easy , simple, not much data needed, many participants have Whatsapp installed

 Send a message to group asking them to carry out the following